ekmett/lens/README.markdown

 5
 ```

-You can automatically derive isomorphisms for your own newtypes with `makeIso`. e.g.
+You can automatically derive isomorphisms for your own newtypes with `makePrisms`. e.g.

 ```haskell
 newtype Neither a b = Neither { _nor :: Either a b } deriving (Show)